pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Sinclair-ZX-Spectrum.md

 The screen scrolls when line 24 is "hit", the routine used is in the 48k ROM.

+#### Fonts

+By default the screen driver uses the ZX font for 32 column display and a custom one for 64 column display.
+These can be easily changed at command line using a pragma directive:

+    -pragma-redirect=CRT_FONT=<some label>

+Or for the 64 column font:

+    -pragma-redirect=CRT_FONT_64=<some label>

+Some extra fonts are included within the classic library ZX library and can be activated using the following pragma directives:

+    -pragma-redirect=CRT_FONT=_font_8x8_bbc_system
+    -pragma-redirect=CRT_FONT=_font_8x8_clairsys
+    -pragma-redirect=CRT_FONT=_font_8x8_clairsys_bold

+Alternatively, the 32 column font can be switched at runtime using the 0x02 escape code detailed earlier.

 ### The ROM driver